Spanish Stocks, Bonds Under Pressure After Catalan Vote

 Continue Reading Below

-A victory for Catalonia's separatist parties in a regional election sapped some demand for Spanish assets on Friday, while benchmarks elsewhere in the world continued to climb ahead of the Christmas holiday.
+A victory for Catalonia's separatist parties in a regional election sapped some demand for Spanish assets and the euro on Friday, even as stocks in Asia and the U.S. were on track to end the week on an upbeat note.

-Futures pointed to a 0.1% opening gain for the S&P 500, on track to extend Thursday's modest rebound.
-Congress passed a stopgap spending bill to keep the government funded through mid-January, avoiding a looming shutdown.

-Markets in Hong Kong and Japan closed with gains, but the Stoxx Europe 600 edged down 0.1% midday, held back by a fall in Spanish stocks.
+Spain's benchmark IBEX 35 index fell 1% in morning trading while the wider Stoxx Europe 600 index edged down 0.1%.
+Shares of Banco de Sabadell shed and CaixaBank shed 2.5% and 1.8% respectively, with Spanish lenders among the day's biggest decliners.

 Continue Reading Below